Ascent to White Hill-South Slope on 1997-07-27

 The worst part of the day was leaving Rose alone.
 The drive should be done with a 4WD, we were very lucky not to have any car trouble

-I will come back but look at a different route (from the north).
+I will come back but look for a different route (from the north).

 "IF I HAD TO LIVE MY LIFE AGAIN, I'D MAKE MAKE THE SAME MISTAKES, BUT SOONER".